Dispute Resolution Minor

 Learning Objectives.
-Upon completion of the minor, the students will be able to:
+Upon completion of the Dispute Resolution Minor or Dispute Resolution Certificate, the students will:

 Please note: Students CANNOT earn both the Minor and the Certificate in Dispute Resolution.